um-pdavila/acs_docs/docs/pegasus/soft/amazon_cli.rst

 3. Access & use your AWS s3 instance

-Getting your AWS IAM access keys (from web)
+Getting your AWS IAM access keys (from the web)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Your AWS Administrator may have already provided you with IAM access keys for your Amazon instance.
 If you need to generate new access keys, log into the AWS web interface.
 Generating new keys will inactivate any old keys.